MF 113 : Tom Schwab on Moving Forward with Masterminds, Mentors and Podcasts

 How Tom recharges when facing a roadblock or challenge:

-Connecting w/ other people, whether in-person or virtually.
+Connecting with other people, whether in-person or virtually.
 This gives Tom perspective and motivation to continue moving forward.

 Advice to past self while going thru a difficult time: